DariaGangardt/pAGN/_sources/examples.rst.txt

 .. code:: ipython3

-    from pagn import Thompson
+    from pagn import ThompsonAGN
-    from pagn import Sirko
+    from pagn import SirkoAGN
     import numpy as np
     import matplotlib.pyplot as plt
     import pagn.constants as ct